How Can You Find out Someone's Address?

 How to Find Someone's Address With Social Media?

-Depending how much information you have about the individual whose address you seek, social media can be a good way to find important pieces of the puzzle.
-Interest and participation in the different platforms can come and go, but many can be searched by email address, if that’s on hand, or a search narrowed by querying the person’s name, then reviewing all of the results to eliminate false matches.
+Depending on how much information you have about the individual whose address you seek, social media can be a good way to find important pieces of the puzzle.
+Interest and participation in the different platforms can come and go, but many can be searched by email address, if that’s on hand, or a search narrowed by querying the person’s name and then reviewing all of the results to eliminate false matches.

 The largest social media platform, Facebook, which claims nearly two billion users, is the most likely place to find an individual.
 Oftentimes older accounts will include the individual’s home address, or, once you find the individual’s account you may make a friend request and send them a message.
 Friends you discover in common may also provide the information you seek.